-- Fee waivers for Canadian citizens cannot be granted by financial aid offices of undergraduate institutions, US LSAC-member law schools, nonmember law schools, prelaw advisors, or any other individual or organization.
+- Fee waivers for Canadian citizens, permanent residents of Canada, and refugees in Canada cannot be granted by financial aid offices of undergraduate institutions, US LSAC-member law schools, nonmember law schools, prelaw advisors, or any other individual or organization.

-- Canadian LSAC-member law schools will consider fee waiver requests for Canadian citizens only.
+- Canadian LSAC-member law schools will only consider fee waiver requests for Canadian citizens, permanent residents, and refugees.

 The Approval Process